 Pros:

-- Better for privacy
+• Better for privacy

-- Overall more feature-rich
+• Overall more feature-rich

-- Bots and great file sharing
+• Bots and great file-sharing

-- Has greater platform compatibility and multiple instances at once
+• Has greater platform compatibility and multiple instances at once

 Cons:

-- Smaller user base
+• Smaller user base

-- No video calls support
+• No video call support

 Telegram is more feature-rich and secure, but WhatsApp has more user base

-WhatsApp has been trying out and adding new features lately, and new ones keep showing up.
 For instance, WhatsApp is now testing ‘Status preview’ on iOS for video statuses, much like the long-press-to-preview option on Instagram.

 Do you think we skipped any vital piece of information about both messaging platforms?
 Be kind to tell us in the comments section below.